fosslight/fosslight-guide-en/scanner/6_android.md

 ### -b, -n, -c: Verifying Whether Binary Names Are Included in NOTICE.html
-#### (1) If OSS is used (when the NOTICE.html column is ok or ok(NA))
+#### (1) If OSS is used (when the Notice column is ok or ok(NA))

-If the value of the NOTICE.html column in the OSS Report BIN (Android) sheet is ok or ok(NA), the name of the corresponding binary must be included in the NOTICE.html.
+If the value of the Notice column in the OSS Report BIN (Android) sheet is ok or ok(NA), the name of the corresponding binary must be included in the NOTICE.html.

 #### How to run
 To verify whether the binary name is included in NOTICE.html, follow these steps:
-1. Filter the values ok and ok(NA) from the NOTICE.html column.
+1. Filter the values ok and ok(NA) from the Notice column.
 2. Select all entries in the Binary Name column and copy them.
 3. Create a file named binary.txt in a Linux environment using the vi editor:
     ```